-Wei Wu®, Member, IEEE, Wei Sun®, Q. M. Jonathan Wu®, Senior Member, IEEE, Yimin Yang®, Senior Member, IEEE, Hui Zhang®, Member, IEEE, Wei-Long Zheng®, Member, IEEE, and Bao-Liang Lu®, Senior Member, IEEE
+Wei Wu^(D), Member, IEEE, Wei Sun^(D), Q. M. Jonathan Wu^(D), Senior Member, IEEE, Yimin Yang^(D), Senior Member, IEEE, Hui Zhang^(D), Member, IEEE, Wei-Long Zheng^(D), Member, IEEE, and Bao-Liang Lu^(D), Senior Member, IEEE

 Abstract-The phenomenon of increasing accidents caused by reduced vigilance does exist.
 In the future, the high accuracy of vigilance estimation will play a significant role in public transportation safety.
-We propose a multimodal regression network that consists of multichannel deep autoencoders with subnetwork neurons (MCDAE ${sn}$ ).
-After we define two thresholds of "0.35" and "0.70" from the percentage of eye closure, the output values are in the continuous range of 0-0.35, 0.36-0.70, and 0.71-1 representing the awake state, the tired state, and the drowsy state, respectively.
-To verify the efficiency of our strategy, we first applied the proposed approach to a single modality.
-Then, for the multimodality, since the complementary information
+We propose a multimodal regression network that consists of multichannel deep autoencoders with subnetwork neurons (MCDAE{sn}).
+After we define two thresholds of "0.35"

 Manuscript received March 7, 2020; revised June 12, 2020; accepted September 3, 2020.
+Date of publication October 7, 2020; date of current version May 19, 2022.
 This work was supported in part by the National Natural Science Foundation of China under Grant U1813205, Grant 61971071, Grant 61673266, and Grant 61976135; in part by the Independent Research Project of State Key Laboratory of Advanced Design and Manufacturing for Vehicle Body under Grant 71765003; in part by the Hunan Key Laboratory of Intelligent Robot Technology in Electronic Manufacturing Open Foundation under Grant 2017TP1011 and Grant IRT2018009; in part by the Natural Science and Engineering Research Council (NSERC) of Canada, specifically the NSERC Discovery Grant Program and NSERC CREATE TrustCAV; in part by the National Key Research and Development Program of China under Grant 2018YFB1308200; in part by the Changsha Science and Technology Project under Grant kq1907087; in part by the Hunan Key Project of Research and Development Plan under Grant 2018GK2022, Special Funding for the construction of Innovative Provinces in Hunan under Grant 2020SK3007; in part by the National Key Research and Development Program of China under Grant 2017YFB1002501; in part by the SJTU Trans-med Awards Research under Grant WF540162605; in part by the Fundamental Research Funds for the Central Universities; in part by the 111 Project; and in part by the China Scholarship Council under Grant 201706130071.
 This article was recommended by Associate Editor H. A. Abbass.
 (Corresponding authors: Wei Sun; Hui Zhang.)